ArenKDesai/Aren-s-Notes/HBase & Cassandra Query Language.md

 HDFS will struggle with a lot of small files.
 Spark is fine since it's built to work with small rows.

 *Incremental Scalability*: can we efficiently add more machines into a cluster?
 HDFS is better at this.

+For hashing,